org-mushroom-kingdom/ttn-workflows/README.md

 Here is a scenario we will call ttnf-todo-comment-test:

-Say I have a Github Actions workflow job that functions as a status check.
+I have a Github Actions workflow job that functions as a status check.
 This workflow is fired whenever a pull request is opened or synchronized.
 The workflow will use Python to look at all comments in the HTML, then filter those comments out into an array named todo_comments based on if the comment has the text "TODO" in it.
 Comments with the text "TODO" in them can be referred to as "'TODO' comments'.

 A script in the workflow will look at each "TODO" comment and check via pattern matching for a substring like "#TTNF-1234".
 If that substring isn't present, it will add it to another array named comments_missing_story_numbers.